hatRiot/clusterd/README.md

   --deployer [deployer]
-                        Specify a deployer to use --invoke              Invoke payload after deployment -b [user]             Brute force credentials for user [admin] --wordlist [path]     Wordlist for brute forcing passwords
+                        Specify a deployer to use --invoke              Invoke payload after deployment --rand-payload        Use a random name for the deployed file -b [user]             Brute force credentials for user [admin] --wordlist [path]     Wordlist for brute forcing passwords